modm-io/modm/src/modm/platform/core/avr/module.md

 For micro- and milliseconds delays with dynamic time:

-- Microseconds delay is implemented fairly accurately in 1us steps with a maximum time delay of 65ms for clocks larger than 6MHz, or .
+- Microseconds delay is implemented fairly accurately in 1us steps with a maximum time delay of 65ms for clocks larger than 6MHz.
 - Millisecond delay is implemented fairly accurately in 1ms steps on 32-bits of input time.